molinafororegon/website/README.md

 3. Open a pull request on GitHub.

 ## Notes

-The branch landingPage is complete and looking for contributors!
+The branch landingPage is incomplete and looking for contributors!

 ### landingPage To-dos:
 - Page content scrolls on top of overlay menu.
 The desired behavior is for the overlay menu to take up the entirety of the viewport, with no scrolling